HikeMeet/HikeMeet-Backend/README.md

 <body>
     <h1>Backend Setup and Usage Guide</h1>

-  <p>This guide explains how to set up and use the backend code for Hikemeet project covers cloning the repository, installing dependencies, configuring MongoDBand Firebase for both production and staging environments, and managingenvironment variables.</p>
+  <p>This guide explains how to set up and use the backend code for Hikemeet project covers cloning the repository, installing dependencies, configuring MongoDB and Firebase for both production and staging environments, and managingenvironment variables.</p>
   <hr>
   <div class="section">
       <h2>Prerequisites</h2>
       <p>Make sure you have the following installed on your system:</p>
       <ul>
           <li>Node.js (v16.x or higher)</li>
-          <li>npm or yarn</li>
+          <li>npm</li>
           <li>MongoDB (one for production, one for staging)</li>
           <li>Firebase project (one for production, one for staging)</li>
           <li>Git</li>